**Note: Abaqus may not function 100% via a Remote Desktop connection.

 Where can you use it?

-SIMULIA products including Abaqus and Isight may be only be installed on University-owned computers located on campus.
+SIMULIA products including Abaqus and Isight may be installed on University-owned computers located on campus as well as computers owned by faculty, staff and students.
+If using Abaqus on a computer located off campus, you will need to connect to the Purdue VPN.
 Remote execution via Citrix-type servers, Remote Desktop, etc., is permitted.
 Abaqus is available on all ECN-supported Linux and Windows machines.
-If its not on your ECN-supported Windows PC, contact us for assistance.
+If it is not on your ECN-supported Windows PC, contact us for assistance.

 Created: 2012/02/01 13:31:36.662315 US/Eastern by james.m.moya.1.